Ebriid

-The Ebridea is a group of phagotrophic flagellate eukaryotes present in marine coastal plankton communities worldwide.
-Ebria tripartita is one of two (possibly four) described extant species in the Ebridea.
+The Ebriales (see taxobox for synonyms) is a group of phagotrophic flagellate eukaryotes present in marine coastal plankton communities worldwide.
+Ebria tripartita is one of two (possibly four) described extant species in the Ebriales.

 Members of this group are named for their idiosyncratic method of movement (ebrius, "drunk").

 Ebriids are usually encountered in low abundance and have a peculiar combination of ultrastructural characters including a large nucleus with permanently condensed chromosomes and an internal skeleton composed of siliceous rods.

 The taxonomic history of the group has been tumultuous and has included a variety of affiliations, such as silicoflagellates, dinoflagellates, 'radiolarians' and 'neomonads'.
 However, molecular phylogenies place them within Cercozoa.